matbrewer396/HomeAssistantConfig/README.md

 * On dishwasher status changed, notification is sent and alex say completed
 * On washing machine status changed, notification is sent and alex say completed
 * Plugs turn off when good night / bye triggered.
 On motion these are turn back on
+* Plugs turn off when when no motion for 40 minuites.
+On motion these are turn back on

 ### Office (aka my room)
 * On door open / motion and dark in room, lights turn on - turn off after 30 min